 Funds on RAs are considered obligated by your agency immediately upon RA approval, regardless of when Volpe receives cash advances or extends the funds.

-Volpe is authorized to perform work for non-federal customers through its Working Capital Fund.
-Non-federal customers include state and local governments, other public authorities, private organizations, and foreign countries.
+Volpe is authorized to perform work for non-federal sponsors through its Working Capital Fund.
+Non-federal sponsors include state and local governments, other public authorities, private organizations, and foreign countries.

 How to Initiate Projects